 Show Table of Contents

-I’m interested in derived algebraic geometry, higher category theory, homotopy theory, algebraic geometry and combinatorics.
+I’m interested in homotopy theory, higher category theory, derived algebraic geometry and combinatorics.

 Something to read right here in the browser:

 Iteration of rational maps, also available in PDF.
 This is my minor thesis2, it includes fairly complete proofs of Sullivan’s No Wandering Domains theorem and the classification of the periodic Fatou components and is, I hope, fairly light reading.

 The van Kampen theorem.
 The version of the van Kampen theorem for the fundamental groupoid and applications, including Ronnie Brown’s neat proof of the Jordan curve theorem.

 In the spring of 2012, I taught a tutorial about the fundamental groupoid called Groupoids in Topology.